imbo/imbo/docs/installation/configuration.rst

 ``bucket``
     The name of the bucket you want to store your images in.
 Imbo will **not** create this for you.

+``region``
+    The name of the region your bucket resides in.
+Required for Imbo 3.

 This adapter creates subdirectories in the bucket in the same fashion as the :ref:`Filesystem storage adapter <filesystem-storage-adapter>` stores the files on the local filesystem.

 Examples